 Camping is illegal.
 The top of Śnieżnik is strictly protected - you are only allowed to walk along the marked trails there.

 According to the Polish authorities, the trail from Międzylesie to the hut below the summit of Śnieżnik, which runs along the SW ridge (red, then green marks - see the SW Ridge chapter) is closed in winter.
 The same goes for the blue trail from the village of Jodłów.
 (The reason is that in recent years some people have got in trouble there due to difficult navigation in inclement weather.)

 A good paper map (and many more maps that aren't that good) can be purchased online or in any city/bigger town in Poland, also in Międzygórze.

 The biggest town near Śnieżnik is Kłodzko.
 This little city is located approximately 80 km south of Wrocław City, the capital of Lower Silesia, to which it is connected with E67 (and a railroad).
 From Kłodzko drive south, along DK (national road) 33, to Żelazno, past Bystrzyca Kłodzka and Niedźwiedna, then turn left to Międzygórze.
 Another option is to take the road to Stronie Śląskie (from Żelazno), then to drive further south to Kletno or Kamienica.

 There's a through train from Wrocław to Międzylesie (and a bus from Domaszków to Międzygórze), and a bus from Wrocław to Stronie Śląskie.

 One option on the Czech Side can be Chata Vilemina in the valley of the Morava River.
-Unfortunately, this hut stands in the village of Dolní Morava (the lower village) and is not the same as Chata Vileminka, much higher up in the valley, which doesn't seem to welcome anybody (no website, no info to be found on the Net).
+Unfortunately, this hut stands in the village of Dolní Morava (the lower village) and is not the same as Chata Vileminka, much higher up in the valley, which does not seem to welcome anybody (locked, no website, no info on the Internet).

 Another Czech hut, on the slopes SE of the summit: Chata Návrší